-This dialog allows you to select linear parameters to convert from linear to log.
+This dialog allows you to select linear parameters to convert from linear to log and log-like transforms.

-Most flow cytometers store all data in linear format, even if you view the data on log scale during acquisition and analysis.
-This dialog allows you to convert linear parameters to log for display and analysis in WinList.
+Most flow cytometers store data in linear format, even if you view the data on log-like scale during acquisition and analysis.
+This dialog allows you to convert linear parameters to log-like for display and analysis in WinList.

-Log Decade Options

-Number of Decades
+Log Decade Options Number of Decades